gklyne/notes/disposals.md

 ## Audio, toys, etc

 - Luxman T110 FM (only) tuner

+Taken:

 - Keyence "Engager GS III" E770,  early generation quad copter in need of some repairs.
 Some spares included.
 Includes 40MHz transmitter.
 This is an old model, purchased in Japan, that uses conventional motors.
-I don't know iof the electronics are hackable. *Request: Jared R*
+I don't know if the electronics are hackable.  *This has been left at OxHack with Jared;  Jared: I also have two original batteries (6-cell NiCad) and charge cable to bring in for you.*

 ## Books